RedstoneOre/infinite-craft-mod/README.md

 Infinite Craft is a Fabric mod that adds an innovative crafting system to Minecraft.
 The mod uses Google's Gemini AI API to generate and handle new item crafting recipes.

+## Quick Start

+1. Download this mod from [Modrinth](https://modrinth.com/mod/infinite-craft-mod/versions) or [Github](https://github.com/RedstoneOre/infinite-craft-mod/releases/latest)
+2. Use it in Minecraft 1.21.10 with Fabric & Fabric API
+3. Create `config/InfiniteCraft.json` and launch the game
+4. Close the game and put your api key to `"gemini"."api_key"` in `config/InfiniteCraft.json`
+5. Set `model` to `gemini-2.5-flash`
+6. Restart the game

 ## System Requirements

 - Minecraft 1.21.10